Killswitch0/car-sales-api/README.md

 u.save
 ```

-Then you need start server:
+Then you need to start server:

 ```
 rails server